: A border, to encircle, to surround, to skirt, to wander through: crossing into what I saw

 :To pray, to hope, to be faithful, to believe, to be loyal, to betray, to idolize.

-Some known comments: religion is the opium of the masses, men built idols only to destroy them, If there was no God men would have invented him.
-Often we follow and sometimes forced to follow, to convert, to obey, to be led to admire and emulate.
+Some popular cliches: religion is the opium of the masses, men built idols only to destroy them, If there was no God men would have invented him.

 All that is Beauty